Aam-Digital/ndb-core/doc/compodoc_sources/guidelines/Logging-errors.md

+#Logging and Errors
 Production code (whatever is merged into the `master` branch) should not contain any calls to `console.log()`.
 If you need to output information for possible debugging that is not handled otherwise, use the `AlertService` from our `AlertsModule`.
 This way, all logging is done in a consistent manner and can possibly transferred to the development team or saved in some other way.

 To log information in production code without explicit notification to the user:
 ```